Greg-Clark/CS-Independent-Study/README.md

 # CS-Independent-Study

-Holds all the files for everything after November 20th that I worked on in the CS independent study from fall 2019.
+Holds the files for the two games I creating in my CS independent study from fall 2019.